 Another way of reducing 3D printer power consumption is to simply reduce the amount of time that 3D prints take up.
 You can do this by increasing printing speed, reducing infill, using faster infill patterns or printing with thicker layers.

-These measures do come with sacrifices (less print quality, less strength in 3D prints), so setting these up is a matter of finding the right balance.
+These measures do come with sacrifices (decreased print quality, less strength in 3D prints), so setting these up is a matter of finding the right balance.
 If you want both a high printing speed and high quality prints, a CoreXY 3D printer can be a great option for you.

 Ordinary 3D printers do not use much electricity, only about 50-150 Watts while printing.
 This is about the same as one or two incandescent light bulbs.
 There are many different 3D printers and print settings available, however, so for a more accurate number you need to make some calculations or measurements.